camunda/camunda-docs/docs/self-managed/operational-guides/production-guide.md

 ### Ingress TLS and Hostname setup for HTTPS Connections

-In order to access the Camunda Platform through HTTPS ingress, you have to enable TLS.
+In order to access the Camunda Platform through HTTPS with ingress, you have to enable TLS.
 To do that, you require three things:

 1. A public registered domain that has configurable DNS records.
 In our example we will use `camunda.example.com` as the domain.
 2. A TLS certificate created from your domain.
 The certificate must be an X.509 certificate, issued by a trusted Certificate Authority.
 Also, the certificate must include the correct domain names (Common Name or Subject Alternative Names) to secure ingress resources.
 Please reach out to your DNS provider if you are unsure on how to create a TLS certificate.
 It is not recommended to use self-signed certificates.